jordanpemberton/sudoku/README.md

     py -3 sudoku.py

-or, if Python3 is your default version of Python, simply
+or, if Python 3 is your default version of Python, simply

     python sudoku.py

-## How to Play
+## How To Play

 Upon starting a game, you may choose to use the default game options (9 x 9 board, 17 starting tiles, number tiles), or you may customize your game by selecting a board size (4 x 4, 9 x 9, or 16 x 16), number of starting clue tiles, and tile set (numbers or letters).